flatlogic/react-material-admin/README.md

 ## Support

-For any additional information please refer to [Flatlogic homepage](https://flatlogic.com).
+For any additional information please go to our [**support forum**](https://flatlogic.com/forum) and raise your questions or feedback provide there.
+We highly appreciate your participation!

 ## How can I support developers?